Clothes with Stories

-An interdisciplinary art-science project funded under the UCL Grand Challenges of Human Wellbeing.
-In collaboration with Dr. Gesche Huebner & Dr. Farhang Tahmasebi from University College London.
+Clothes with Stories is an interdisciplinary art-science project funded under UCL Grand Challenges of Human Wellbeing, in collaboration with Dr Gesche Huebner and Dr Farhang Tahmasebi from University College London.

 CLOTHES WITH STORIES is an interdisciplinary art-science project funded under the 'Wellbeing in a Throw-away Culture' initiative, part of UCL Grand Challenges.
 It investigated the implications of a throw-away fashion culture for the environment and provides interactive art-based outputs to engage the public with this topic.

 This project aims to provide innovative opportunities for self-reflection and criticism, to grow awareness of the status quo in the fashion industry and encourage the public to see their individual impact on the environment and learn ways to reduce their impact by making small steps.
 To this end, we first conducted a literature review to find key facts and figures about clothing, and then communicated these in form of a 360-degree illustration.
 Subsequently, we bought second-hand t-shirts from charity shops, printed our originally designed logo on them, and brought them back into circulation by donating them to charity shops again.

 - UCL Grand challenge team, Dr Gesche Huebner, Dr Farhang Tahmasebi, Solmaz Farhang